 - Use the correct amount of detergent based on how stained your clothes are and how hard your water is.
 Using too much detergent can actually make things worse as the water can’t effectively rinse it away, leaving residual soap on the clothes and in the machine.

 Want more cleaning tips?
-Well here's how to remove common Thanksgiving Day stains quickly and easily, how to clean a dishwasher, how to wash a pillow, and how to clean a cast iron skillet and remove rust.
+Well here's how to remove common Thanksgiving Day stains quickly and easily, how to clean a microfiber cloth, how to clean a dishwasher, how to wash a pillow, and how to clean a cast iron skillet and remove rust.